7 things you might be doing wrong with your contacts

 Wearing them near water

 Blurry vision can be frustrating, especially when swimming or showering.
 Water can not only dry out your contacts, but it also contains bacteria that may cause infection.
 Try to avoid wearing contacts when water can enter your eyes and instead opt for glasses when visiting the beach or pool.

-Probably one of the most prominent mistakes among contact-users is wearing the lenses for too long.
-Whether you accidentally fall asleep with day lenses, wear them too many hours a day, or wear 2-week lenses for a month – you are guilty of this error.
+One of the most prominent mistakes among contact users is wearing lenses for too long.
+Whether you accidentally fall asleep with day lenses, wear them too many hours a day or wear 2-week lenses for a month, you are guilty of this error.
 Lenses can warp or tear over time, so be sure to toss and replace them as prescribed.